zonemaster/zonemaster-backend/docs/Configuration.md

 ## PROFILES section

-This section declares available [profiles].
+The PROFILES section declares the available [profiles].

-Keys are profile names and values are absolute file system paths to profile JSON files.
+Keys are [profile names], and values are absolute file system paths to [profile JSON files].
 The profile named `default` is special and always available.
-If it isn't explicitly defined, it's implicitly mapped to the Zonemaster Engine default profile.
+When it isn't explicitly defined, it's implicitly mapped to the Zonemaster Engine default profile.

-Legal values for profile names are specified in the [profile name] section of the RPC-API documentation.

-The profile file format is specified in the [PROFILE DATA] section of the Zonemaster::Engine::Config.
-See the [profile data specification]

 ## ZONEMASTER section